click on photo to go back

 From 1944-46 he was one of four to play famed attorney Perry Mason for CBS-Radio (1941-55).
 There was more gun-shootin' than court action on radio than on the eventual television series starring Raymond Burr.

-Perhaps his most important stage role was the mill manager in Jeb, the 1946 Robert Ardrey play about a black soldier, played by Ossie Davis, returning to the post World War II South.
+Perhaps his most important stage role on Broadway was the mill manager in Jeb (Martin Beck, 21 feb. - 28 feb 1946), the Robert Ardrey play about a black soldier, played by Ossie Davis, returning to the post World War II South.

-In 1947 The Shadow (CBS-Radio to NBC-Radio to Mutual 1930-54) made use of Ortega's fine talent as one of six actors who played Commissioner Weston in this long-running mystery series.
+After a previous one-time guest appearance Oct 30.
+1938 in 1947 The Shadow (CBS-Radio to NBC-Radio to Mutual 1930-54) made use of Ortega's fine talent (Mutual, Sep 7.
+1947-51) as one of six actors who played Commissioner Weston in this long-running mystery series.
 Ted De Corsia being one of the other six.
 Orson Welles at the tender age of twenty-two was the original "Shadow".
 The somewhat spoiled wealthy playboy & world-traveler who is amazingly proficient with his two revolvers (always with him) and who has the "power to cloud men's minds" through a form of hypnotism thus rendering himself invisible to them.
 He covers his face because it was damaged when he was "doing spy work for the United States" during World War I. "The Shadow" also known as Lamont Cranston works with police commissioner Weston to root out crime in the big city.
 Since the character did not appear regularly, Ortega was able to continue his other radio roles without much difficulty or conflict.

 Ortega had the title role in the daily crime drama Hannibal Cobb (ABC-Radio 1950-51) playing a private detective who gets involved in his clients' private lives.
 There was simultaneously a television version of this series starring Chuck Webster.
 Not much is known about the radio series.